hlaura/prime/README.md

 prime
 =====

-Find the next prime number
+A function to find the next prime number.